 There’s a lot of interest in guest posting as it’s often recommended as a great way to get backlinks and build relationships with experienced bloggers, so a post giving tips and advice on the subject should find a wide audience.

 Lead magnets are an important topic since (as I mentioned earlier) effective email marketing is one of the best ways to monetize your blog.
 Lead magnets, of course, are a great way to obtain those vital email addresses.

 54. Evergreen content

 Evergreen content is quality content that readers find useful and relevant for a long time after it’s published.
 Thus well-written evergreen content is great for long-term traffic and SEO, so there’s always plenty of discussion about this topic.

 Since affiliate marketing is one of the most popular ways to generate ‘passive income’ on a blog, there’s always a large potential audience for useful and insightful tips and advice regarding the subject.

 Those are all my favorite blog post ideas.
+(See this post for how to write the post once you have your idea.)
 Do you have any more to recommend?
 Let me know in the comments.

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'